 CAB or Cabinet files are the packages mostly released by Microsoft and other OEMs as a source of offline installation of Windows Updates and even driver updates.
-But many users find it difficult to install CAB or Cabinet Files on a Windows 10 computer.
-Here comes the best option for someone to install Cabinet Files which is using the Context Menus.
-There are many other ways to do the same, but we will be learning how to add or remove the ‘Install CAB’ option to the Context Menu on Windows 10.
+But many users find it difficult to install CAB or Cabinet Files on Windows computers.
+Here comes the best option for someone to install Cabinet Files, which is using the Context Menus.
+There are many other ways to do the same, but we will learn how to add or remove the ‘Install CAB‘ option to the Context Menu on Windows 11/10.

 Add Install CAB to the Context Menu